The Rise + Success Of Micro-Influencer Marketing For Brands

 Bigger Audiences Does Not Mean Better Engagement

 From big-name YouTubers to newborn TikTok stars, influencer marketing has been one of the most prevalent marketing methods in the last decade.
-For many of us, watching one of our favorite internet personalities use and say how he/she loves a product often makes it more preferable.
+For many of us, watching one of our favorite internet personalities use and say how he/she loves a product often makes it preferable.

 What’s a Micro-Influencer?

-A micro-influencer, as its name may indicate, is an influencer who has a lesser following then those social media gurus with millions of followers.
+A micro-influencer, as its name may indicate, is an influencer who has a lesser following than those social media gurus with millions of followers.
 They usually attract a number of fans and would engage regularly with their small but dedicated fan base.
 Although there is no set definition of a micro-influencer, their follower amount mostly lands between 1000 and 100,000.
-Unlike the celebrity influencers, micro-influencers often have a very specific area of focus: fashion, technology, food…You name it!
-While they may not have a huge influence in their area of expertise, they are easier to reach out to and to cooperate with.
+Unlike celebrity influencers, micro-influencers often have a very specific area of focus: fashion, technology, food…You name it!
+While they may not have a huge influence in their area of expertise, they are easier to reach out to and cooperate with.

 Better Engagement Rates

-Micro-influencers have been shown to have better engagement rates than the bigger names when it comes to social media.
+Micro-influencers have been shown to have better engagement rates than bigger names when it comes to social media.
 According to a study that analyzed more than 800,000 Instagram accounts, “those with less than 1,000 followers generally received likes on their posts 8% of the time.
 Users with 10 million+ followers only received likes 1.6% of the time.”
-In turn, it makes the influencers who has 1k to 10k followers a great candidate pool when it comes to meeting follower engagement requirements.
+In turn, it makes the influencers who have 1k to 10k followers a great candidate pool when it comes to meeting follower engagement requirements.

-Banana Republic, for example, once worked with a set of micro-influencers on Instagram with campaign-specific hashtags such as “brmovesyou”.
+Banana Republic, for example, once worked with a set of micro-influencers on Instagram with campaign-specific hashtags such as “brmovesyou.”
 It creates a win-win situation where the influencers gain a certain amount of fame by being featured in the Banana Republic official account.
 Banana Republic, on the other hand, advertises its products to a selected pool of fans who respects those influencers for their fashion style.

-Since micro-influencers mostly focus on a specific area and are generally regarded as a topic expert, their recommendations often strike people as more authentic than celebrity endorsements.
+Since micro-influencers mostly focus on a specific area and are generally regarded as topic experts, their recommendations often strike people as more authentic than celebrity endorsements.
 Compared to an official Instagram sales copy posted by a Hollywood Star, micro-influencers’ posts are often written in a more intimate tone.
 Unlike a celebrity, they are less burdened by their public image and have lesser restrictions when it comes to promoting a product.

 Micro-influencer marketing may be managed at a much more affordable rate.
-Compared to those with millions of social media followers, micro-influencers could settle with much less when it comes to monetary compensation.
+Compared to those with millions of social media followers, micro-influencers could settle for much less when it comes to monetary compensation.
 Although one’d have to work with dozens of micro-influencers at a time to match the amount of audience a celebrity could reach, their collective pricing may still be lower and more negotiable.